AjayPoshak/blog/articles/walking-the-DOM.md

-Document Object Modal (DOM) contains HTML structure of the page.
-This structure comes handy in many cases such as to retrieve specific information or to access a particular node.
+Document Object Model (DOM) is the HTML structure of the page.
+Traversing the DOM comes handy in cases such as to access the last element of a carousel or to extract all text content from a page.

 ## Let's understand DOM first
 All operations in DOM start with document object.
 It is the entry point of DOM.